 - Retired Badass: Adeline and Wintergreen.
 Thanks to Deathstroke, they don't get to stay retired.

-- The Reveal: The HIVE Queen is actually Rose, a daughter Slade never knew he had with Lillian and Joseph's stepbrother.
+- The Reveal: The HIVE Queen is actually Rose, a daughter Slade never knew he had with Lillian and Joseph's half-sister.
 Joseph is also not a prisoner of HIVE, but a willing member.

 - Shock and Awe: Deathstroke's swords can be charged with electricity.